 During your cleaning, you will receive diagnostic and preventive services from your dentist and necessary education to care for your teeth and gums.
 This may include:

-- Applying fluoride.
-Your dentist may use fluoride, a foam or gel placed into small, flexible foam trays and place over the teeth for 30 seconds, to help strengthen your teeth.
+Applying fluoride.
+Your dentist may use fluoride, as a foam or gel, placed into small, flexible foam trays and then place them over the teeth for 30 seconds, to help strengthen your teeth.